-- number of virtual CPUs (vCPUs) the workload should receive - amount of virtual RAM (vMemory) the workload should receive - the operating system (OS) the workload should run - the key application the workload should run - the workload itself vConsolidate offers four profiles; we tested with Profile 2, which we detail in Figure 3.
+- number of virtual CPUs (vCPUs) the workload should receive - amount of virtual RAM (vMemory) the workload should receive - the operating system (OS) the workload should run - the key application the workload should run - the workload itself vConsolidate offers four profiles; we tested with Profile 2, which we detail in Figure 2.

 As we noted earlier, vConsolidate refers to a single collection of these five virtual machines as a consolidate stack unit (CSU).
 Depending on the type of server and its available resources, you may choose to run one or more CSUs.
-The typical goal is to run enough CSUs to push the server under test to its maximum capacity by consuming close to 100 percent of the CPU capacity.
+The typical goal is to run enough CSUs to push the server under test to its maximum capacity by consuming 100 percent of the CPU capacity or very close to that amount.

 Profile 2

-vCPUs vMemory OS Application
+vCPUs vMemory os Application

 WebBench (Web) 2 1.5 GB Windows 32-bit IIS

 LoadSim (mail) 1 1.5 GB Windows 32-bit Exchange

 SysBench (database) 2 1.5 GB Windows 64-bit SQL Server

 SPECjbb2005 (Java) 2 2.0 GB Windows 64-bit BEA JVM

-ldle 1 0.4 GB Windows 32-bit
+Idle 1 0.4 GB Windows 32-bit

-Figure 3: The vConsolidate profile we used in our testing.
+Figure 2: The vConsolidate profile we used in our testing.